 Benefits to your baby:

 - Human milk contains more than 200 nutrients.
-It also includes antibodies, special factors that keep your baby healthy.
+It also includes antibodies, special factors that keep your child healthy.

 - Human milk changes in composition to meet the needs of your growing child, something infant formula or cow’s milk (or any other type of “milk”) cannot do.